-Limitations on solving node-routing problems
+Limitations on solving vehicle routing problems

 Note: We should add that there are other solvers, such as Concorde, dedicated to solving very large TSPs to optimality, which surpass OR-Tools in that area.
 However, OR-Tools provides a better platform for solving more general routing problems that contain constraints beyond those of a pure TSP.